Aliases for PON1 Gene

 GeneCards Summary for PON1 Gene

 PON1 (Paraoxonase 1) is a Protein Coding gene.
-Diseases associated with PON1 include microvascular complications of diabetes 5 and aortic valve insufficiency.
-Among its related pathways are Metabolism and Phase I, non P450.
+Diseases associated with PON1 include Microvascular Complications Of Diabetes 5 and Amyotrophic Lateral Sclerosis 1.
+Among its related pathways are Paroxetine Pathway, Pharmacokinetics and Metabolism.
 GO annotations related to this gene include calcium ion binding and phospholipid binding.
 An important paralog of this gene is PON2.

 UniProtKB/Swiss-Prot for PON1 Gene